 Stuart, a 20-plus year veteran of coaching track and field, becomes only the fourth Golden Eagles' top coach after most recently serving as men's sprints and hurdles coach at his alma mater, The University of Georgia.

-Under his guidance during the last eight seasons, the Bulldog sprinters/hurdlers have tallied six Southeastern Conference individual titles, an impressive 23 All-American certificates and one NCAA title.
+Under his guidance during eight seasons, the Bulldog sprinters/hurdlers tallied six Southeastern Conference individual titles, an impressive 23 All-American certificates and one NCAA title.
 Stuart was named the 2012 USTFCCCA South Region Men's Assistant Coach of the Year.
 Stuart helped guide the Bulldogs men's program to a sixth-place showing in the NCAA Outdoor Championship in June, which was their best-ever finish in school history.

-The Bulldogs posted three All-Americans during this latest outdoor season, including senior Johnathan Smith, who finished 16th in the country in the 100 meters at 10.27.
+The Bulldogs posted three All-Americans during outdoor season, including senior Johnathan Smith, who finished 16th in the country in the 100 meters at 10.27.
 The men's 4x400 meter relay team posted a 16th place as well, while junior Drew Branch posted 17th place in the NCAA Outdoor Championships in the 400 meter hurdles.

 Johnathan Smith, in his first season with the Bulldogs in 2013, clocked a 10.20 100-meter dash time to advance to the NCAA Championships in an event that routinely features times that are competitive worldwide.
 In 2012, the former Bulldog sprinter led his 4x400 relay team to both the NCAA indoor and outdoor meets and his 4x100 team to the NCAA Outdoor Championships.
 Seven-time All-American and three-time SEC champion Torrin Lawrence also earned All-America certificates in the 400 at both indoor and outdoor Nationals in 2012 after capturing the 2010 NCAA indoor title in the event.
 Lawrence was named the USTFCCCA South Region Men's Track Athlete of the Year for his efforts for the third time in his career.
 He officially ended his UGA career by shooting to No. 2 in the school record books with his 45.40 at the 2012 Olympic Trials semifinals.
 Stuart's sprinters and hurdles set 20 fresh marks in the Bulldog indoor and outdoor all-time top-10 lists during the 2012-13 seasons.